drgerg/ShopPi/README.md

 I am planning to make substantive improvements, and consider this to be in the 'alpha' stages of development at this time (Dec 2020).

 I have a separate relay-controlled electric space heater that I use to heat the shop.
-ShopPi is currently hooked up in parallel with a standard cheap analog thermostat.
-The analog thermostat is still running the heater because the code for the heating section is still not done.
-More on that later.
+ShopPi's relay board is hooked up in parallel with a standard cheap analog thermostat.
+The analog thermostat now acts as a high temp safety.
+It's set for about 80F, so if ShopPi fails to turn the space heater off, the bimetal thermo will turn it off.
+It's a good backup to have.